rupadana/filament-api-service/README.md

 }
 ```

+If you want to make api routes tenant aware. you can set `tenancy.is_tenant_aware` to `true` in your published api-service.php.
+This way this package will register extra API routes which will return only the specific tenant data in the API response.

-Now your API endpoints will have URI prefix of `{tenant}` in the API routes like this:
+Now your API endpoints will have URI prefix of `{tenant}` in the API routes when `tenancy.is_tenant_aware` is `true`.

+It will look like this:

 ```
   POST      api/admin/{tenant}/blog